IAbeteEtMechante/HW-04/README.md

 # HW-04
-this is the 4th homework for M3-Java (Harbour Space)
+This is the 4th homework for M3-Java (Harbour Space)

 Author: Pierre Schwob